Thornton Police Department

 The Patrol Division also has a number of special service units, which provide unique services to the community, such as; The Youth Service Unit, Animal Control, Recruit Officer Field Training Program, Police Service Dog Unit, Special Weapons and Tactics Team, Honor Guard, Crisis Negotiations Unit and The Traffic Unit.

-Detective Division: Deputy Chief Leroy Cross
+Detective Division: Deputy Chief Cliff Brown

 The Detective Division is primarily responsible for the criminal investigation of assigned felony/misdemeanor crimes that meet designated solvability factors.
 Successful investigations by the division will typically culminate in an arrest, arrest warrant, felony summons, case referred to another agency, or a determination made that the reported crime did not occur.